 Ideal opportunities for these reminders are when your kitty wakes up from naps, about ten minutes after meals, and after heavy play sessions.
 If your kitty appears confused or nervous, make light digging motions in the litter with your fingers.
 Never scold or force the kitten to remain in the box.
 If your kitty associates the litter box with negative, frightening experiences – loud noises and voices or aggression – it may avoid the litter box entirely.

 For Your Dog: It is best to decide what kind of housetraining system will work best for your lifestyle and stick to it.
 You can train a dog to eliminate outdoors, or on indoor pads or grass (best for high-rise living situations).
 There are benefits and drawbacks to each method, of course, but switching from one to another is confusing to your dog and frustrating for all of the people involved.

 Routine is an important element in a dog’s life and is especially essential for effective housetraining.
 Put your dog (and yourself) on a daily schedule of feeding, exercise, playtime, and rest.
 Puppies and dogs usually need to relieve themselves before they go to sleep for the night, after they wake, after they exercise, and about 20 minutes after they eat.

-Regardless of which housetraining method you choose, it is always important to exercise your dog through walks or indoor play.
+Regardless of which housetraining method you choose, it is always important to exercise your dog through walks, yard play, and/or indoor play.
 Daily exercise is essential for good health and good “manners.”
 Even small dogs who live in highrises need to get outside regularly to smell the grass and explore on leash.

 Separation Anxiety: Some dogs become anxious when left alone, often resulting in destructive chewing, whining and barking, and housebreaking “accidents.”
 When a dog is new to the household, it is logical for it to worry that you may never come back!
 To reassure your dog, help it become accustomed to being left alone.